agrant16/C346-Game/README.md

 * Use the Left, Right, Up and Down arrow keys to navigate the playing board.
 * To attack a zombie walk towards and against the enemy until he is dead.
-* You have three main attributes, Health, Thirst and Hunger.
-Thirst and Hunger will decrement over time keeping you on the lookout for any food and water drops throughout the world to replenish these attributes.
+* You have three main attributes, *Health*, *Thirst* and *Hunger*. *Thirst* and *Hunger* will decrement over time keeping you on the lookout for any food and water drops throughout the world to replenish these attributes.
-* If Hunger or Thirst reaches 0 then your Health will slowly start to decrement until you find the appropriate resource.
+* If *Hunger* or *Thirst* reaches 0 then your *Health* will slowly start to decrement until you find the appropriate resource.
+* Enemy zombies will also attack and take your *Health* away.
+* When your *Hunger* and *Thirst* are above zero, you will regenerate *Health*.

 ## The Process